fenomas/glsl-projectron/README.md

 ## Known issues:

 * Doesn't detect most error cases (just whether WebGL is supported)
-* Library assumes square input images for now
+* Library treats input images as if they were square.
+To use for other aspects, just run it normally and change the aspect of the canvas you use to display the results.
+Example files could be updated to do this..
 * Example client hard-codes the target image, so right now you can't specify your own without running it locally
 * Viewer displays garbage in Firefox for Android?